 As well, regular physical activity decreases the risk of weight gain, overweight and obesity, while inactivity increases risk.
-Having excess body weight can increase your risk of cancer of the bowel, kidney, liver, pancreas, gallbladder, oesophagus, ovary, endometrium, breast (after menopause) and prostate (advanced).
+Having excess body weight can increase your risk of cancer of the stomach, bowel, kidney, liver, pancreas, gallbladder, oesophagus, ovary, endometrium, breast (after menopause) and prostate (advanced).

 Where there is evidence of a direct link between physical activity and reduced cancer risk, it suggests that the more physically active people are (excluding extreme levels), the lower their cancer risk.

 For cancer prevention, at least 60 minutes per day of moderate activity or at least 30 minutes per day of vigorous physical activity may be most beneficial.

 Research suggests that being sedentary for long periods, irrespective of the overall amount of physical activity, is associated with increased risk of bowel, endometrial, ovarian and prostate cancers, as well as increased overall cancer mortality in women.